vasurya/pythontweets/README.md

 # Twitter Sentiment Analysis using Python
-This project will help you see - What do people on Twitter think about any topic of your choice
+This project will help you see what people on Twitter think about any topic

 There are three steps in this project: